UTSC-CSCC09-Programming-on-the-Web/project-healthy-algos/README.md

 -

 ## Description
-Create a health application that suggests users a concrete plans for physical exercises, as well as a healthy diet.
+Nutrigram is a full-stack web application that aims to help users direct them to maintaining a healthy diet by allowing them to upload and manage their favourite recipes.
+It will encourage users to track their calorie intake and discover recipes shared by other users.
+As well as allow users to share their recipes privately to their friends.

 ## Frontend Framework
 - ReactJs + react router

 ## Additional Requirements
-- Tailor the suggestions to the user's needs and current conditions by integrating an AI model
+- Uploads posted by friends will be displayed in a separate tab on a global explorer page, where friends' newest recipes will reflect the user's feed.
+- If time allows, a backend AI model will be implemented to score the user's uploaded recipes according to a health metric.

 ## Version Milestones
 - Apha: aim to complete the design and implementation of the main frontend portion of the application
-- Beta: integrate the backend and implement the basic features related to users - signup, payment, signout
+- Beta: integrate the backend and implement the basic features related to users - signup, payment, signout and upload content
 - Final: aim to complete the features detailed in the "Additional Requirements" section and have it deployed